brendanthepretzel/10x-chatgpt-for-startups/README.md

-# 10x-your-ideas-with-chatGPT
+# 10x-ChatGPT-for-startups
 Have you got an idea for a startup, app, product or service?
-This repository holds a collection of ChatGPT prompts that will 10x your ideas.
+This repository holds a collection of ChatGPT prompts that will make your idea 10x better.

 - Super charge your brainstorms and ideation
 - Kick start your market research